 It is amazing what a difference a splash of paint can do to a room.
 Just be careful with your colour choice – no one really wants to sit in a spearmint green room all day.
 Think back to the 90s and just go for a simple feature wall – teal blue seems to be popular at the moment.

 2. Choose the right furniture to suit the room

-Select your desks, chairs and cupboards to suit the size and style of room.
+Select your desks, chairs and cupboards to suit the size and style of the room.
 Bulky boardroom chairs won’t fit in a cupboard-sized office so perhaps go for a smaller option.
 Measure the room before you go to IKEA so you know how many Billy bookshelves you can actually fit in the space without having to lose a team member.

-3. Store items off site
+3. Store items off-site